-What To Do: Meeting up with friends is problematic these days.
+What To Do: Meeting up with friends is all but impossible these days.
 Bypass any health worries by holding a virtual meetup and, while you’re at it, turn it into an autumn game.
 Here’s how it works.
 First of all, call up as many friends as you like via Zoom, WhatsApp or any other video chat service.
 You’ll need to pre-arrange it so that the friends are all in a similar environment (e.g. back garden, or park, or even a bedroom if the great outdoors is looking too miserable).

 Next, someone is chosen as the “leader”.
 The leader should look around and spot an interesting object nearby.
 It might be a fallen pine cone, or a maple leaf, or a puddle, or (if indoors) a door handle.
 The leader should then shout “It’s a pine cone [or whatever]!
 Follow my lead!!”.
 Everyone else on the video call then has to run around looking for a similar object in their own vicinity.
 Whoever finds it first becomes the new Leader, but not before everyone shares their own finds over the screen.
 And so the game goes on.

 Health And Safety: If doing this outdoors, keep a close eye on your children to make sure they’re looking where they’re going while holding the phone/tablet (which should be in a protective case).
 You might want to be their “camera crew”, doing all the phone/tablet work while they’re free to explore and present.

 What You’ll Need: A large, comedy magnifying glass.
 (Actually, it’s optional, and just a bit of fun.)
 You may also like to take a tupperware box for storing natural treasures, and a tree identification book or app.